-Produce is so abundant at this time of year that I’m not usually thinking about recipes like this one: pantry meals that make something out of nothing, so to speak.
-But that’s exactly what I was thinking about when I got back from Prague in late August, greeted by a fridge that was empty except for a couple carrots and a heart of celery.
-I was tempted to get takeout, but then I remembered reading Nicholas Day’s ode to Judy Rogers braised lentils, and I thought about how comforting such a meal sounded after a long day of travel.
+Produce is so abundant at this time of year that I’m not usually thinking about pantry meals like this one.
+But that’s exactly what I was thinking about when I got back from Prague in August.
+I was greeted by a fridge that was empty except for a couple carrots and a heart of celery.
+It was tempting to get takeout, but then I remembered Nicholas Day’s ode to Judy Rogers braised lentils.
+The recipe sounded very comforting after a long day of travel.

 Fortunately, I’ve almost always got some onions in my kitchen, lentils in my pantry, and bread in my freezer.
-I decided to give the recipe, which I’ve had bookmarked for ages, a try, and was very happy to serve it over some toast.
-I’m pretty sure that braised lentils on toast will be keeping me company all through the winter, and whenever I’m short on groceries and in need of something tasty, nourishing, and incredibly easy to make.
+I decided to give Rogers’ recipe a try, serving it over toast.
+It was wonderful.
+These braised lentils on toast will keep me company all through the winter.
+Or whenever I need something fast and nourishing.

-I followed Nick’s version of the recipe pretty closely, making a few tweaks: I reduced the oil significantly, and I can’t imagine the lentils suffered too much for it, because they were still stewed and fragrant and flavorful.
-I used water instead of chicken stock (both are offered as options), and again, I was really happy with the results; I may try the recipe with vegetable stock at some point, but it’s not necessary for good flavor.
+I also used water instead of chicken stock.
+Again, I was really happy with the results!
+I may try the recipe with vegetable stock at some point, but it’s not necessary for good flavor.

-The first time I tried the lentils, I served them plain, over toast, with a drizzle of balsamic vinegar for tart sweetness.
-The next few times (yep, I’ve already made the recipe a couple times since late August!), I added chopped arugula for a peppery bite, and sometimes I’ve added chopped tomato, too.
-The recipe is a handy vehicle for using up tomato ends, if you’re used to slicing them for sandwiches or the like.
+The first time I tried the lentils, I served them over toast with no other adornments.
+Next, I tried them with a drizzle of syrupy balsamic vinegar.
+The next few times (yep, I’ve already made the recipe a couple times since late August), I added chopped arugula for a peppery bite.

-It’s all good, but if you have nothing else but carrots, onion, and celery at home, there’s no need to embellish the recipe.
-For all of its simplicity, it holds its own beautifully—a perfect alternative when you’re tired of French lentil soup (though I’m almost never tired of French lentil soup).
+I’m especially partial to adding balsamic vinegar to the lentils.
+This isn’t a surprise: I love balsamic and use it in marinades, pasta, dressing, and more.
+But if you have nothing else but carrots, onion, and celery at home, there’s no need to embellish the recipe.
+For all of its simplicity, it holds its own beautifully.

-Recipes like this one aren’t just delicious, economical, and healthful: they’re also perfect candidates for making in advance and using up in different ways as a busy week flies by.
-I wasn’t planning to blog about this one, but I’m so glad I’ve loved it enough to make and make again—and share here.
+Recipes like this one aren’t just delicious, economical, and healthful.
+They’re also perfect candidates for meal prep.
+I wasn’t planning to blog about this one, but I’m so glad I’ve loved it enough to make and make again, and to share here.